Macedonian League

 The false claim being made

-The claim being made is that the "FYROM Name issue" between Greece and the Former Yugoslav Republic of Macedonia (FYROM) is akin to the Holocaust of European Jews by the Nazis, hence, the reason they call it a "genocide".
-Obviously, the part played by the Nazis, according to the FYROM Slav rhetoric and also the creators of this mini poster, is both Greece and, by default, NATO.
+The claim being made is that the Macedonia Name Issue between Greece and the then Former Yugoslav Republic of Macedonia (FYROM), now North Macedonia [sic] is akin to the Holocaust of European Jews by the Nazis.
+Obviously, the part played by the Nazis, according to the page, are the Greeks and, by default, all of the NATO organization.

 No. Please refer to the right hand side of this section to see the authentic context of the photo in question.